domfarolino/browser/mage/README.md

 ### `mage::Receiver`

-Messages sent over a bound `mage::Remote<magen::Foo>` get queued on the other end of the pipe's `MageHandle`, until _it_ is bound to a corresponding `mage::Receiver<magen::Foo>`.
+Messages sent over a bound `mage::Remote<magen::Foo>` get queued on the other end of the pipe's `MessagePipe`, until _it_ is bound to a corresponding `mage::Receiver<magen::Foo>`.
 A `Receiver<magen::Foo>` represents the concrete implementation of a Mage interface `magen::Foo`.
 The receiver itself does not handle messages that were dispatched by the corresponding remote, but rather it